MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 $> sudo usermod -a -G one-chat-room john_doe
 ```

-Make sure that your user has been added to the group successfully by looking for it in the `/etc/group` file:
+Make sure that your user has been added to the group successfully by looking for
+it in the `/etc/group` file:

 ```bash
 $> cat /etc/group | grep one-chat-room
 one-chat-room:x:1005:john_doe
 ```

-Make sure your default editor is `nano` (or whichever you are more comfortable with):
+Make sure your default editor is `nano` (or whichever you are more comfortable
+with):

 ```bash
 $> sudo update-alternatives --config editor
 ```

-Now you will edit the `sudoers` file to allow your user to run some specific commands without a password.
+Now you will edit the `sudoers` file to allow your user to run some specific
+commands without a password.

-**WARNING: be VERY careful when editing the `sudoers` file, as you may corrupt your system if you introduce syntax errors.**
+**WARNING: be VERY careful when editing the `sudoers` file, as you may corrupt
+your system if you introduce syntax errors.**

 ```bash
 $> sudo visudo
 ```

-Add the following line at the bottom of the file:
+Add the following line at the bottom of the file (assuming you have named your
+service `one-chat-room`):

 ```
 %one-chat-room ALL=(ALL:ALL) NOPASSWD: /bin/systemctl restart one-chat-room, /bin/systemctl status one-chat-room, /bin/systemctl start one-chat-room, /bin/systemctl stop one-chat-room